-There are multiple reasons why a borrower may fail to pay their loan on time, including job loss, business loss, natural disaster or a recent divorce or death.
+There are multiple reasons why a borrower may fail to repay their loan on time, including job loss, business loss, natural disaster, or a recent divorce or death.
 Whatever the reason, failure to fulfill your loan obligation when due can lead to severe repercussions.

 In this article, we’ll highlight the potential consequences of failing to pay a loan on time.
 Granted, you aren’t guaranteed to suffer these repercussions, and everyone’s loan agreement is different, but here’s a list of things that could happen if you miss a loan payment deadline.